HackerFoo/peg/README.md

 For example, to extend `sqrt` to operate on the word `Four`:

     [Four eq?
-Two swap assert] "sqrt" :def
+Two swap !] "sqrt" :def

 A word can only be resolved if the word can operate on its arguments.
-The built-in words `assert` and `deny` can only be resolved on the arguments `True` and `False` respectively.  `ifte` is provided as part of the library.
+The built-in word `!` can only be resolved on the argument `True`.  `ifte` is provided as part of the library.

     [ 1 ] 2 \/ popr --> [ ] 1